simransaini1999/students-shyftlabs/README.md

         - Need to get Github to generate a personal access token
 3. This version of code will need to run via tomcat server which needs to be installed on your machine.

-   For Windows, you can use the 32-bit/64-bit Windows Service Installer For Unix-based,
+   For Windows, you can use the 32-bit/64-bit Windows Service Installer</br>
+   For Unix-based,
       a.
 Download Tomcat 10 Core tar.gz file
       b.
 Open Terminal and unarchive file